Sourced and trained by Kenny McPeek, Crazy Beautiful has proved herself to be quite the talent.

 A win on debut at Ellis Park, a first McPeek trained winner for Phoenix Thoroughbreds, she swiftly enhanced her reputation by landing the Debutante Stakes at the same track.
 A step up in class awaited next and despite a luckless run, she put in a huge effort to fill the runners-up placing in the G3 Pocahontas Stakes at Churchill Downs.
-She bettered that effort by finding just one too good the G1 Alcibiades Stakes and is already being touted as a Kentucky Oaks filly for next year.
+She bettered that effort by finding just one too good in the G1 Alcibiades Stakes, before ending her two-year-old campaign with a good run in the Breeders' Cup Juvenile Fillies.

 By top stallion Liam's Map, Phoenix Thoroughbreds will be hoping for the same longevity displayed by her dam Indian Burn, who was a winner from two to five.
 Crazy Beautiful's dam isn't the only black-type winner in the family with Synchronized perched on a nearby branch of her family tree.